IAmMosi/Stcock_Prediction/README.md

 4. def read_input():<br />
 This function turns the input file to string.<br />
 5. def process_input():<br />
-This function processes input string and spits it to lists of stock names, prices, owned stocks ana ... . <br />
+This function processes input string and spits it to lists of stock names, prices, owned stocks and ... . <br />
 6. def update_data():<br />
 After each iteration, This function updates the lists of data.<br />
 7. def calculate_ema():<br />